-The BEREC Office provides administrative support to the WGs in organising meetings and workshops - either physical or virtual and maintaining the information flow among members.
-Furthermore, it also provides logistical support to WGs, such as reimbursement of experts' travel expenses to the NRAs.
-Depending on the deliverable, the BEREC Office provides professional support to WGs in preparation of BEREC documents, assisting in public consultations process and undertaking the role of drafters whenever required.
+The BEREC Office provides administrative support to the WGs (including Sustainability ENG) in organising meetings and workshops - either physical or virtual and maintaining the information flow among members.
+Furthermore, it also provides logistical support to WGs and ENG, such as reimbursement of experts' travel expenses to the NRAs.
+Depending on the deliverable, the BEREC Office provides professional support to WGs and ENG in preparation of BEREC documents, assisting in public consultations process and undertaking the role of drafters whenever required.